isomorphic-software/smartclient-docs/classes/OperationBinding.md

 ## Attr: OperationBinding.recordXPath

 ### Description
-For an XML or JSON, JSON or [RestConnector](../kb_topics/serverRestConnector.md#kb-topic-server-side-rest-connector) DataSource, an XPath expression used to retrieve the objects that will become DataSource records.
+For an XML or JSON DataSource, an XPath expression used to retrieve the objects that will become DataSource records.

 For example, an "ItemSearch" web service might return a "Results" structure containing metadata along with the set of Items that one might want to display in a grid.
 An XPath expression like "/Results/Items" could be used to retrieve just the Items, which would then become DataSource records.